 Men’s Sexual Health at Pollock Clinics

-The Men’s Sexual Health team at Pollock Clinics follows new research on erectile dysfunction and offers related services for BC men, including a complimentary initial visit at our clinic.
+The Men’s Sexual Health team at Pollock Clinics follows new research on erectile dysfunction and offers related services for BC men, including an initial assessment visit at our clinic.